trueos/pcbsd/src-qt5/docs/sysadmclient.rst

 Manage SSL Keys
 ===============

-.. index:: sysadm, configuration
+.. index:: sysadm, boot environments, ZFS
 .. _Boot Environment Manager:

 Boot Environment Manager
 ========================

 PC-BSD® supports a feature of ZFS known as multiple boot environments (BEs).
-With multiple boot environments, the process of updating software becomes a low-risk operation as you can backup your current boot environment before upgrading or making software updates to your system.
-If needed, you also have the option of booting into a backup boot environment.
-For example:
+With multiple boot environments, the process of updating software becomes a low-risk operation as the updates are applied to a different boot environment.
+If needed, you have the option of booting into a backup boot environment.
+Other examples of using boot environments include:

-* If you are making software changes to a boot environment, you can take a snapshot of that environment at any stage during the modifications.
+* If you are making software changes, you can take a snapshot of that boot environment at any stage during the modifications.

 * You can save multiple boot environments on your system and perform various updates on each of them as needed.
 You can install, test, and update different software packages on each.